 This revelation brought about many questions, and they fought to find answers.
 So, in their journey to heal, the next step was made clear: Our 3 Memorial Foundation, Incorporated was founded.
 The organization's chosen logo was designed to be reminiscent of the 3 crosses that were donated and placed in the front yard of Jacquelon's home where the murders were committed.

 Our 3 Memorial Foundation, Inc.'s mission is to provide survivors of abuse with financial assistance, crisis services, and safety advocacy that foster independence and encourage complete separation from their abusers.

 A Message from Our Founder

 When we lost Jackie, Gigi, and Fluff so tragically and suddenly, naturally, I was devastated asked every question imaginable.
 Perhaps the most pressing was “Why?”, immediately followed by “Were there signs that we missed?” and “Could this have been avoided?”.
 As we have adjusted to our new normal, I’ve been plagued by those questions.
 If there is anything that anyone remembers about our beloved Jack-Jack, it’s that her biggest aspiration was to help women and children.
 She aspired to become a labor and delivery nurse, and had actually re-enrolled in school just weeks prior to her murder.
 While navigating the healing process, I’ve attended webinars, volunteered, networked with local DV organizations, and had countless conversations about the topic.
 Through these interactions, I’ve learned that many are being abused AND DON’T EVEN KNOW IT.
 I am grateful to God for the vision to use our tragedy to help others and welcome every opportunity to work to ensure that no other family will ever have to experience the hurt my family has experienced and continues to heal from.
 We're working daily to bring this vision to fruition, and I'd like to personally invite you to join us.
-Visit the Support Us or Contact pages to learn how!
+Visit the What We Do page to learn how!